CraftAcademyLabs/ca_course_v2/week_03/material/02_weather_app/04_geolocation_and_fetching_data.md

 **Take 5 minutes to try to dig them out yourself!**

 It is, of course, a possibility just to store the entire responses in our state, but it's best practice to keep it as clean as possible.
-We can always add more data as we progress.
+We can always add more data to the state as we progress.

 Be mindful when you are searching for the city object, since Open Cage's response is actually inconsistent on this.
-In my case, `postal_city` will retrieve my city, but in your case it may very well be called something else, lie `city`.
+In my case, `postal_city` will retrieve my city, but in your case it may very well be called something else, like `city`.
 This is of course something we will have to address later on.

 To start with, make sure that it fits your own response.
 ```